MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_10_explore_m365_sc.md

 9. Close the browser page.

 #### Review
-In this lab you explored the Microsoft 365 Security center by walking through the content displayed on the landing page, you explored the options on the navigation panel which provides quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution, Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
+In this lab you explored the Microsoft 365 security center by walking through the content displayed on the landing page, you explored the options on the navigation panel which provides quick access to functionality that is part of Microsoft’s Extended Detection and Response (XDR) solution, Microsoft Defender for Endpoints, and Microsoft Defender for Office 365 (email and collaboration).
 Lastly you explored how Microsoft Secure Score can help an organization improve its security posture.